HSBC to offer some rebates, cut fees to support struggling small Hong Kong firms

-HONG KONG (Reuters) - HSBC said on Wednesday it would offer some help for small and medium-sized companies in Hong Kong, as the city’s economy struggles.
+HONG KONG, Aug 28 (Reuters) - HSBC said on Wednesday it would offer some help for small and medium-sized companies in Hong Kong, as the city’s economy struggles.

 HSBC said it would offer a six-month interest rate rebate on loans approved under official financing and loan guarantee schemes for small and medium enterprises (SMEs), subsidies for applications for the financing guarantee scheme, and reductions in transaction fees for businesses using HSBC’s mobile payment service.